vivek932003/Project-Management/Quiz 1/EMMA_GUARNI.md

 # Hi Everyone!
-My name is Emma Guarni :blush:
+My name is Emma Guarni

 I am a junior at UIUC and am majoring in **Information Science** with a minor in **Media**.
 I am inovolved in a few things on campus: